Orange County Finishes Year 2023 With $49 Million Surplus

 The fund provides grants of up to 50 percent of the costs for the purchase of land or development rights by local governments, nonprofits, and private landowners.

-Until recently, Valley View has been able to stay afloat by using its own savings, but that has come to a limit, and the county might soon need to start subsidizing its operations, he added.
+Until recently, Valley View has been able to stay afloat by using its own savings, but that has come to a limit, and the county might soon need to start subsidizing its operations, he said.

 The unassigned fund balance contains the surplus from past years that has not yet been earmarked for or committed to any spending items.